yevdyko/tescoin/README.md

 Instruction for using Tescoin website
 =====================================

-* Tesco Labs online store API requires users to:
+* Tesco Labs online grocery store API requires users to:
   * have registered as a developer and registered their app
   * have a Tesco grocery account
 * Link to developer registration is: